-With the help of CV #124, a shunting key can be defined (either the dedicated MAN key within a ZIMO system or the keys F4 or F3) with which the acceleration and deceleration rates may be reduced or eliminated all together.
+With the help of CV #124, the MAN key (only on Zimo cabs), the F4 or F3 key can be assigned as a shunting key with which the acceleration and deceleration rates may be reduced or eliminated all together.

 CV #124 may also be used to define either F7 or F3 as low gear key.
 With this function turned on, the throttle is used for half the decoder's full speed range, which is just like shifting down into low gear.